eggy03/PaperTrailBot/README.md

 # Overview
-PaperTrail is a free and open source, self-hostable and privacy friendly Discord bot designed to deliver structured, reliable logging across all major audit and runtime events.
+PaperTrail is a free and open source, self-hostable and privacy-friendly Discord bot designed to deliver structured, reliable logging across all major audit and runtime events.
 It hooks into Discord's audit logs to cover for most of the audit log events and for events not covered by Audit Logs, it supplements them with real-time listeners to bridge gaps in native coverage (e.g. voice state, boosts, message edits and deletions, custom triggers).

 Key Features: